Missouri & Illinois Brain Injury Attorney

 Difference Between Mild Brain Injury or Concussion and Severe Brain Injury

 A moderate brain injury is defined as one which results in unconsciousness for 20 minutes to six hours.
 A moderate brain injury can leave the victim with cognitive damages as well as difficulty concentrating, confusion, memory loss, and difficulty processing language.
-Some people with moderate brain injury can also experience problems with vision, hearing, smell, and taste, as well as seizures, chronic pain, and sleep disorders.
-In some cases, a moderate traumatic brain injury can cause permanent mental and physical disabilities.
+Some people with a moderate brain injury can also experience problems with vision, hearing, smell, and taste, as well as seizures, chronic pain, and sleep disorders.
+In some cases, moderate traumatic brain injury can cause permanent mental and physical disabilities.

 Severe traumatic brain injuries can cause a wide range of cognitive, speech, sensory, physical, emotional, and even social problems.
 Amnesia, slurred speech, paralysis, blurry vision, difficulty concentrating, and severe headaches can also occur.
 Severe traumatic brain injury can lead to permanent disability or death, and while a person who sustains a severe traumatic brain injury could be unconscious, that person might nonetheless respond to outside influences (such as the pressure of a sharp object).
 The condition could worsen, however, and the person could slip into a coma.
 Those who survive a severe traumatic brain injury could find it difficult to ever resume their “old” life and can suffer severe physical, mental and emotional problems for the remainder of their life.